goldbergyoni/javascript-testing-best-practices/readme.md

 ## ⚪️ 0 The Golden Rule: Design for lean testing

 :white_check_mark: **Do:**
-Testing code is not like production-code - design it to be dead-simple, short, abstraction-free, flat, delightful to work with, lean.
+Testing code is not production-code - Design it to be short, dead-simple, flat, and delightful to work with.
 One should look at a test and get the intent instantly.

-Our minds are full with the main production code, we don't have 'headspace' for additional complexity.
-Should we try to squeeze yet another challenging code into our poor brain it will slow the team down which works against the reason we do testing.
+See, our minds are already occupied with our main job - the production code.
+There is no 'headspace' for additional complexity.
+Should we try to squeeze yet another sus-system into our poor brain it will slow the team down which works against the reason we do testing.
 Practically this is where many teams just abandon testing.

-The tests are an opportunity for something else - a friendly and smiley assistant, one that it's delightful to work with and delivers great value for such a small investment.
+The tests are an opportunity for something else - a friendly assistant, co-pilot, that delivers great value for a small investment.
 Science tells us that we have two brain systems: system 1 is used for effortless activities like driving a car on an empty road and system 2 which is meant for complex and conscious operations like solving a math equation.
 Design your test for system 1, when looking at test code it should _feel_ as easy as modifying an HTML document and not like solving 2X(17 × 24).

 This can be achieved by selectively cherry-picking techniques, tools and test targets that are cost-effective and provide great ROI.
 Test only as much as needed, strive to keep it nimble, sometimes it's even worth dropping some tests and trade reliability for agility and simplicity.